RosarioB/kafka-clients/README.md

 ## Consumer
  It contains a basic consumer which subscribes to the topic `vehicle-positions-avro` and prints the messages to the stdout.

+ After importing the project in Intellij you need to run the avro plugin avro:schema to create the necessary classes from the Avro schema files inside the folder avro.

  To try the consumer we have two possibilities: